USEPA/CMAQ/PYTOOLS/dmschlo/README.md

 This tool is designed to augment standard CMAQ "Ocean" files to enable dimethyl sulfide (DMS) and halogen chemistry.
 DMS emissions are calculated based on DMS ocean-water concentrations (nM).
-Halogen emissons are calculated based on chlorophyll-a (CHLO) concentrations (mg/m**3).
+Halogen emissons are calculated based on chlorophyll-a (CHLO) concentrations (`mg/m**3`).

+* DMS concentrations are required in the OCEAN file for cb6r5,
+* DMS concentrations and CHLO concentrations are required for cb6r5m, and
+* DMS and CHLO are available at monthly resolution to make 12 OCEAN files.

 This processor requires a CMAQ OCEAN file as an input.
-The OCEAN file should include a open ocean variable (OPEN) and a surf zone variable (SURF), where both variables contain the fraction of the grid cell covered.
+OCEAN is a time- independent I/O API file that identifies the fractional [0-1] coverage in each model grid cell allocated to open ocean (OPEN) or surf zone (SURF).
 OPEN and SURF should already account for SEAICE grid cell coverage.
 This affects seasalt emissions, and is not relevant for DMS or halogens except indirectly via seasalt.

-OPEN and SURF can be created by the standard CMAQ Spatial Allocator Tool.
+For details on how to make a OCEAN file, see the [OCEAN File Tutorial](https://github.com/USEPA/CMAQ_Dev/blob/operational/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_oceanfile.md)

 DMS and CHLO have previously been provided by scripts maintained and run by Brett Gantt but was never released to the public.
 This tool uses similar inputs